 “Even though there are ongoing changes in the legislation of different countries in the field of cryptocurrency, audiences are still not adequately informed about the innovations.
 Almost half of the respondents do not have enough information on whether salary payments in cryptocurrencies in their countries are allowed.”

-Once again, it becomes apparent that there is an acute need of harmonized regulations and legislations at global level to govern cryptocurrency trading, holding and use as means of payment for products and services.
+Once again, it becomes apparent that there is an acute need of harmonized regulations and legislations at a global level to govern cryptocurrency trading, holding and use as means of payment for products and services.

 Some Countries Are Closer to Adopting Crypto than Others

-According to the respondents of the ChronoBank survey, the country that’s most likely to lead the way in making the payment of salaries in cryptocurrency the norm, is Japan – 32%, followed by the US – 15% and South Korea – 15%.
+According to the respondents of the ChronoBank survey, the country that’s most likely to lead the way in making the payment of salaries in cryptocurrency the norm is Japan – 32%, followed by the US – 15% and South Korea – 15%.

 Not surprisingly, these countries are some of the top driving forces of change in developing and adopting new technologies, automation, artificial intelligence, etc. Thus, they are perceived as more open to change, even when it comes to something as critical as currency.